Federal Legislation

 3.4 ICAO

 The certification demands that the aircraft corporation has competent staff that is capable of operating efficiently and taking timely decisions.
-ICAO standards ensure that the staff fulfills the credentials having adequate training and skills for performing airline operations.
+ICAO standards ensure that the staff fulfills the credentials and has adequate training and skills for performing airline operations.
 It also states that the aircraft must be maintained according to the defined standards.
-Transportation industry and licensing states that obtaining license form transportation agency remains one of the challenging tasks of the process involve clear investigation of the aircraft and the equipment (TC, 2018).
+The transportation industry and licensing state that obtaining a license from a transportation agency remains one of the challenging tasks of the process, involving a clear investigation of the aircraft and the equipment (TC, 2018).

 3.5 Foreign air operator certification

 Minister issues the terms and conditions of FAOC that the foreign air operators need to comply.
-The chief and foreign inspection division are responsible for discharging the responsibility.
+The chief and foreign inspection division is responsible for discharging the responsibility.
 Foreign inspection division mandate remains an essential part of exercising responsibility (Kaps & Phillips, 2004).
-Fulfilling Aeronautics Act and CARs allow the operator to fulfill requirements of certification.
-Foreign inspection division mandate exercises responsibility delegated to the chief of inspection division.
-ICAO convention emphasizes on other person’s right for regulating aircraft (TC, 2018).
+Fulfilling Aeronautics Act and CARs allow the operator to fulfill the requirements of certification.
+The foreign inspection division mandate exercises responsibility delegated to the chief of the inspection division.
+The ICAO convention emphasizes other people’s right to regulate aircraft (TC, 2018).

 3.6 Certification process